-The pass mark for a module at Level 4/M is 50%.
-In addition to this students must also achieve at least 40% in both components to pass this module.
+The pass mark for a module at Level 4/M is 50%, and students must achieve this pass mark in both assessment components to pass this module.

-EGTM89 Polymers: Properties and Design Credits: 10 Session: 2022/23 January-June Pre-requisite Modules: Co-requisite Modules: Lecturer(s): Dr S Sharma Format: Lectures 22 hours Blended Learning activity 12 hours Directed private study 34 hours Preparation for assessment 30 hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+EGTM89 Polymers: Properties and Design

+Lecturer(s): Dr S Sharma

+Format: Lectures 22 hours Blended Learning activity 12 hours Directed private study 34 hours Preparation for assessment 30 hours

+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus Lectures and examples classes delivered on campus and on-line Assessment will be by a combination of an on-line test (50%) and a design assignment (50%).
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

+Lectures and examples classes delivered on campus and on-line

+Assessment will be by a combination of an on-line test (50%) and a design assignment (50%).
 A minimum mark of at least 40% is needed in both assessments in order to pass the module.

-Module Aims: To instil an understanding of design methods with polymeric materials, dealing especially with viscoelastic behaviour. • Mechanical properties and design with rubber. • General mechanical properties of polymers; viscoelasticity, time and temperature dependence, creep, recovery and stress relaxation. • Design using deformation data; creep curves, pseudo-elastic design methodology, time and temperature dependant modulus, limiting strain. • Mathematical modelling of viscoelasticity; equations for creep, recovery, relaxation, Maxwell and Voigt models, 4element model, standard linear solid model. • Boltzmann superposition principle and its use with complex stress histories. • Strength and fracture of polymers; energy approach, toughness, ductile / brittle transitions, yield strength, ductility factor. • Creep failure of plastics; fracture mechanics approach, fatigue failure, effects of cycle frequency, waveform, fracture mechanics approach to fatigue.
-Module Content: • Mechanical properties and design with rubber • General properties of polymers; viscoelasticity, time and temperature dependence, creep, recovery and stress relaxation. • Design using deformation data; creep curves, pseudo-elastic design methodology, time and temperature dependant modulus, limiting strain. • Mathematical modelling of viscoelasticity; equations for creep, recovery, relaxation, Maxwell and Voigt models, 4element model, standard linear model. • Boltzmann superposition principle and its use with complex stress histories. • Strength and fracture of polymers; energy approach, toughness, ductile / brittle transitions, yield strength, ductility factor.
+Module Aims: To instil an understanding of design methods with polymeric materials, dealing especially with viscoelastic behaviour.

+• Mechanical properties and design with rubber.

+• General mechanical properties of polymers; viscoelasticity, time and temperature dependence, creep, recovery and stress relaxation.

+• Design using deformation data; creep curves, pseudo-elastic design methodology, time and temperature dependant modulus, limiting strain.

+• Mathematical modelling of viscoelasticity; equations for creep, recovery, relaxation, Maxwell and Voigt models, 4-element model, standard linear solid model.

+• Boltzmann superposition principle and its use with complex stress histories.

+• Strength and fracture of polymers; energy approach, toughness, ductile / brittle transitions, yield strength, ductility factor.

+• Creep failure of plastics; fracture mechanics approach, fatigue failure, effects of cycle frequency, waveform, fracture mechanics approach to fatigue.

+Mechanical properties and design with rubber

+• General properties of polymers; viscoelasticity, time and temperature dependence, creep, recovery and stress relaxation.

+• Design using deformation data; creep curves, pseudo-elastic design methodology, time and temperature dependant modulus, limiting strain.

+• Mathematical modelling of viscoelasticity; equations for creep, recovery, relaxation, Maxwell and Voigt models, 4-element model, standard linear model.

+• Boltzmann superposition principle and its use with complex stress histories.

+• Strength and fracture of polymers; energy approach, toughness, ductile / brittle transitions, yield strength, ductility factor.